-In the computing forensics field, SRC specialises in evaluating the evidence on anything from a memory card to a corporate server.
+In the computing forensics field, Sam Raincock Consultancy specialises in evaluating the evidence on anything from a memory card to a corporate server including forensic imaging.

-SRC can manage your instruction from start to completion including making arrangements with police forces to gain access to already seized materials or making arrangements to obtain access to computer systems with businesses including onsite examinations and forensic copying for litigation.
+SRC can manage your instruction from start to completion including making arrangements with police forces to gain access to already seized materials or making arrangements to obtain access to computer systems with businesses including onsite examinations and professional forensic copying for litigation cases.

-Sam Raincock works as principal scientist for SRC and has acted as expert in a number of high profile computer cases including:
+SRC and has acted as an experienced expert in a range of computer, security and software evaluation cases including:

 - HMA v Undisclosed (computer evaluation - rape of a minor by a minor).
 December 2009.